dictionaria/teanu/raw/intro.md

 This bilingual Teanu dictionary is based on my corpus of texts, conversations, elicited data, and immersive fieldwork.

-It contains about 1900 entries in total, illustrated by about 2800 example sentences.
+It contains about 1900 entries in total, 2800 sense definitions, and 2800 example sentences.

 While the present _Dictionaria_ edition includes all my lexical data, interested readers can find the same data under a different presentation, on [_tiny.cc/Vanikoro-dict_](https://tiny.cc/Vanikoro-dict).